Updated on October 24, 2025.

 After the holidays

-When the excitement settles on January 2, it can feel like a bit of a letdown.
-If you’re no longer busy and your calendar is suddenly empty, it’s easy to become depressed—especially in the dead of winter.
+When the excitement settles after the holiday period, it can feel like a bit of a letdown.
+If you’re no longer busy and your calendar is suddenly empty, you may feel depressed—especially during the coldest and darkest months of the year.

 “I recommend making post-holiday plans, because after six to eight weeks of shopping, cooking, decorating, partying, it's hard to suddenly stop and not feel a big void in your life.
 Don't wait 364 days to start making plans and having fun again,” says Holiner.